 About

-Working from home, scrolling through other people's lives, staring at laptops and phones and televisions until the days blurred into one long, grey sameness.
-It took an existential crisis, a period of real depression, and eventually a Monday evening dance class to show me what I'd been missing.
-Movement.
-Community.
-The messy, beautiful, irreplaceable texture of being human.
+I spent years working from home, scrolling, and staring at screens.
+My days blurred into one long, grey sameness.
+After an inevitable existential crisis and a period of real depression, it took one random Monday evening dance class to show me what I'd been missing.
+I needed movement, community, and the messy, beautiful, irreplaceable texture of being human.

-I write here about what it means to live well in a world that is increasingly synonymous with technology.
+I write here about what it means to live well in a world that is increasingly dominated by technology.
 About the difference between a life that is technology-enhanced and one that is technology-saturated.
-About AI, the future of work, and what any of it means for the humans caught in the middle of it all.
+About AI, the future of work, and what any of it might mean for us humans caught in the middle of it all.

-I'm not anti-technology.
-I work in it, think about it, and find it genuinely fascinating.
+I work in technology, think about it, and find it genuinely fascinating.
 But I believe most of us are using far too much of it, far too passively, and losing something important in the process.

 If any of that resonates, you're in the right place.